OWASP/SecureCodingDojo/README.md

 - Once your app is created you will be able to get your App Credentials to configure your config.js
 - Configure redirect urls under OAuth & Permissions.
 For example for a localhost setup the redirect url would be: http://localhost:8081/public/slack/callback

+# Google Setup Instruction
+Google authentication can also be configured in config.js.
+You will need a Google developer account and obtain the OAuth credentials from the Google API console: https://console.developers.google.com

+In the same place you will setup your domain and authorized redirect URIs.
+For example for a localhost setup the redirect url would be: http://localhost:8081/public/google/callback

 # DB Setup Instructions
 Install MySQL and create a DB and credentials for that DB.
 Note your user name and password you will need them for later.